Canadian ELD Compliance Guide 101

 Are account types set up?

 Your ELD account should be set up to identify whether the user logged in is a driver or a support person.
-Drivers must be identified by their first and last names, a unique username, a driver’s license number, and the state that issued that license.
+Drivers must be identified by their first and last names, a unique username and a driver’s license number.
 Support personnel must be identified by their first and last name and a unique username.
 The ELD restricts availability of the motor carrier’s entries only to authenticated support personnel in this way.

 Does the ELD power on?